The fouling in heat exchangers is a commom issue in many companies and the resulting cleaning efforts is a common task.

 Heat exchangers with these deposits need to be cleaned regularly.
 Therefore the heat exchanger is opened and its parts are cleaned manually, often with chemical cleaning agents.
 For a big tube bundle heat exchanger this means a production stop for several days.

-What can Merus do to stop heat exchanger fouling?
+How does Merus stop and avoid the heat exchanger fouling?

 The astonishing result of the water treatment is that the heat exchanger is nearly self cleaning after the installation of a Merus Ring.
 Numerous cases and customers prove that after some weeks nearly blocked heat exchangers were clean again – without chemical or manual cleaning.